teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 * An integer of fixed length.
 * An index to the String or Blob heaps.
 Its length depends on the corresponding bit in the __HeapSizes__ field.
-* An index to another table.
+* An index to the row of another table.
 Its length is one or two bytes if the table's row count is less than 2<sup>8</sup> or 2<sup>16</sup> respectively, and four bytes otherwise.
-* A coded index to one of a set of `n` possible tables.
+* A coded index to the row of one of a set of `n` possible tables.
 It is encoded as `e << log2(n) | tag`, where `e` is the index to the table and `tag` is a number from zero to `n - 1` that identifies the table `e` is referring to.
 The length of the coded index is one or two bytes if all possible tables have a row count less than 2<sup>8 - log2(n)</sup> or 2<sup>16 - log2(n)</sup> respectively, and four bytes otherwise.
 A table with all possible kinds of coded indices will be provided later in the specification.

 A table MUST NOT have more than 2<sup>24</sup> - 1 rows, unless its specification states a lower limit.

+Table and coded indices of value zero point to no row.
+Such indices MUST NOT be present in the grammar unless they are explicitly allowed.

 The supported table types are listed in following sections.